Principles of Marketing

 Deliver the Customer Experience (Ch.
 12)

 Topics and reading assignments are subject to changes.

-You will find the problems sets for download in a pCloud folder: here.
+You will find the homework assignments for download in a pCloud folder: here.

-Upload you solutions to this pCloud folder [Click Here!]
+Upload your solutions to this pCloud folder [Click Here!]
 Please use PDF or plain text for your uploads.